The German American Student Exchange Program

 To date, the cooperation of some 20 American and 20 German universities has made it possible for approximately 2700 students to spend a year in the USA or Germany studying at the university level.

 Every year, over 50 American and German students study abroad.
 German students receive a scholarship from the American partner universities and American students receive a scholarship from the VDAC to finance their time in Germany.

 Organisation: Barbara Standl • E-Mail: email@example.com

-Jackson Bourgoyne Harmon from Georgia Institute of Technology, Antlanta, GA, is studying Informatics at LMU Munich..
+Jackson Bourgoyne Harmon from Georgia Institute of Technology, Antlanta, GA, studied Informatics at LMU Munich..
 Jackson Harmon introduces himself in German here

 Jackson Harmon with applicant for scholarship Lisa Thiergart

 Jackson Harmon with exchange student Eva Henning (left), applicant Lisa Thiergart and organizers of the student exchange program.

 Georgia Institute of Technology in Atlanta has asked Jackson Harmon to return home prematurely due to the covid-19 pandemic.
 He succesfully completed all required exams during the first term at LMU.